FertigLab/pycogaps/README.md

 </br>

 While CoGAPS is running it periodically prints status messages.
 For example, `20000 of 25000, Atoms: 2932(80), ChiSq: 9728, time: 00:00:29 / 00:01:19`.
 This message tells us that CoGAPS is at iteration 20000 out of 25000 for this phase, and that 29 seconds out of an estimated 1 minute 19 seconds have passed.
 It also tells us the size of the atomic domain which is a core component of the algorithm but can be ignored for now.
-Finally, the ChiSq value tells us how closely the A and P matrices reconstruct the original data.
+Finally, the `ChiSq` value tells us how closely the A and P matrices reconstruct the original data.
 In general, we want this value to go down - but it is not a perfect measurment of how well CoGAPS is finding the biological processes contained in the data.
 CoGAPS also prints a message indicating which phase is currently happening.
 There are two phases to the algorithm - Equilibration and Sampling.

 </details>

-## 3.2 Running CoGAPS with Custom Parameters
+## 2.2 Running CoGAPS with Custom Parameters

 Most of the time we’ll want to set some parameters before running CoGAPS.
 Parameters are managed with a CoParams object.
 This object will store all parameters needed to run CoGAPS and provides a simple interface for viewing and setting the parameter values.